pjreddie/darknet/README.md

    * (file `yolo-obj_xxxx.weights` will be saved to the `build\darknet\x64\backup\` for each 1000 iterations)
    * (To disable Loss-Window use `darknet.exe detector train data/obj.data yolo-obj.cfg darknet53.conv.74 -dont_show`, if you train on computer without monitor like a cloud Amazaon EC2)

 8.1.
-For training with mAP (mean average precisions) calculation for each 4 Epochs (set `valid=valid.txt` or `train.txt` in `obj.data` file): `darknet.exe detector train data/obj.data yolo-obj.cfg darknet53.conv.74 -map`
+For training with mAP (mean average precisions) calculation for each 4 Epochs (set `valid=valid.txt` or `train.txt` in `obj.data` file) and run: `darknet.exe detector train data/obj.data yolo-obj.cfg darknet53.conv.74 -map`

 9. After training is complete - get result `yolo-obj_final.weights` from path `build\darknet\x64\backup\`